salesforce/bazel-eclipse/docs/windows.md

 Before you continue with this page, we need to assume some things:

-- Your Bazel workspace is building correctly on your Windows machine prior to installing BEF
+- Your Bazel workspace is building correctly on your Windows machine prior to importing into BEF
   - This includes having awareness and solutions for *BAZEL_SH* and *JAVA_HOME* issues
   - Please seek out the right solutions from the [Bazel Windows documentation](https://docs.bazel.build/versions/main/windows.html)
 - Understand that BEF is currently limited to Bazel packages with Java rules and [conform to certain file layout conventions](conforming_java_packages.md)